 Don't assume that new board members understand:

-- how it is different from a for-profit,
+- How a nonprofit is different from a for-profit

 Match Board Members to Your Organization's Needs

-Your board can be a wonderful source of pro bono expertise in areas that you need to understand but can’t afford professional help.
+Your board can be an excellent source of pro bono expertise in areas that you need to understand but can't afford professional help.
 For instance, your board members could have skills in:

 Put Fundraising Front and Center